How trees can help us fight a pandemic

 As the world grapples with the devastation of the coronavirus, one thing is clear: The United States simply wasn’t prepared.
 Despite repeated warnings from infectious disease experts over the years, we lacked essential beds, equipment, and medication; public health advice was confusing, and our leadership offered no clear direction while sidelining credible health professionals and institutions.
-Infectious disease experts agree that it’s only a matter of time before the next pandemic hits, and that could be even more deadly.
-So how do we fix what COVID has shown was broken?
-In this Mother Jones series, we’re asking experts from a wide range of disciplines one question: What are the most important steps we can take to make sure we’re better prepared next time around?
+Infectious disease experts agree that it’s only a matter of time before the next pandemic hits, and that could be even deadlier.
+How do we fix what COVID-19 has shown was broken?
+In this Mother Jones series, we’re asking experts from a wide range of disciplines one question: What are the most important steps we can take to make sure we’re better prepared next time?

 Christina Hemphill Fuller is an environmental exposure scientist and epidemiologist focused on the intersection of air pollution, public health, and racial justice.
-Her expertise has taken on even greater relevance as the Centers for Disease Control has confirmed that Black and Latino communities have experienced some of the worst effects of COVID-19, being three times as likely to become infected with COVID-19 as white people, and nearly twice as likely to die.
+Her expertise has taken on even greater relevance as the Centers for Disease Control and Prevention has confirmed that Black and Latino communities have experienced some of the worst effects of COVID-19, being three times as likely to become infected as white people, and nearly twice as likely to die.
 The Georgia State University professor says it’s not a coincidence that these communities also face more pollution in their daily lives, which makes them more vulnerable to a range of health problems, including lung damage.
 Fuller’s area of specialty is in a type of air pollution called ultrafine particles, which can lodge deep in the lungs and could make people more likely to experience severe effects of COVID-19.

 On the health effects of air pollution: Air pollution has been known for a long time to be associated with different diseases and conditions linked to respiratory disease, but it’s also linked to heart attack, heart disease, and lung cancer, in addition to pregnancy outcomes like preterm birth and babies being born early and babies being born smaller.